Aliases for IL31RA Gene

 GeneCards Summary for IL31RA Gene

 IL31RA (Interleukin 31 Receptor A) is a Protein Coding gene.
 Diseases associated with IL31RA include Amyloidosis, Primary Localized Cutaneous, 2 and Primary Cutaneous Amyloidosis.
-Among its related pathways are Innate Immune System and Cytokine Signaling in Immune system.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
 GO annotations related to this gene include protein kinase binding and cytokine receptor activity.
 An important paralog of this gene is IL6ST.